-Iconicity Atlas is an interactive multi-lingual comparative dictionary of iconic words, comprised from the existing lexicographic material and field-work material gathered by the team of researchers.
+Iconicity Atlas is an interactive multi-lingual comparative dictionary of iconic words, comprised of the existing lexicographic material and field-work material gathered by the authors.

 There are eight sections on the Iconicity Atlas webpage.

 - LANGUAGES – in this section you will find the same data as in the previous section (apart from audio files) sorted out according to languages.
-Upon pressing a language from the given list you will be able to read the whole 100-word list for this language;
+Upon clicking on a language from the given list you will be able to read the whole 100-word list for this language;

-- HOW TO USE THIS ATLAS – it is your current location;
+- HOW TO USE THIS ATLAS – This section explains how to use this Atlas;

-- ABOUT US – this section gives brief information about 1) the authors of the project, 2) the informants, 3) the experts who took part in creating the Atlas;
+- ABOUT US – this section gives brief information about 1) the authors of the project, 2) the informants and contributors, 3) the experts who are taking part in creating the Atlas;

 - NEWS – here you can look up all the important events of the Project, marked on a Timeline;

-- CONTACT US – this section contains the contact information, you can leave your comments here;
+- CONTACT US – this section contains the contact information, and you can leave your comments here;

-- HELP THE PROJECT – if you wish to volunteer to take part in the project and become a representative of your language, here you can download the Questionnaire and the instructions how to fill it in.
+- TAKE PART IN – if you wish to volunteer to take part in the project and become a representative of your language, here you can download the Questionnaire and the instructions how to fill it in.